pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ## Quality Control (Parameter, Visual, and Auto)

 You will first need to do a parameter check where you are essentially making sure all of the headers look like they should and that all the cases match each other.
-Whether or not each case passes the different QC checks should be recorded in an **Excel** spreadsheet on **LabArchives**.
+Whether or not each case passes the different QC checks should be recorded in an **Excel** spreadsheet on **LabArchives** or on **Dropbox**.
 There are several fields you will need to look at but first to see the header, make sure you are still in the directory with your new `.nii.gz` files and enter:
 ```
-fslhd sample-dwi-xc.nii.gz
+fslhd sub-sample_ses-1_desc-Xc_dwi.nii.gz
 ```
 Bear in mind that, unless otherwise specified, the value for each field listed is the value that you should see in this example, but it may vary depending on your project.